Things to Stock Up On Before a Hurricane

 #2 Water

-Even though a hurricane is sure to shoot a bunch of water everywhere, it is not drinkable.
+Even though a hurricane is sure to dump a bunch of water everywhere, it is not drinkable.
 Water pipes and lines may be broken.
-This means you will not have running water.
+This means you could be looking for another water source in place of running water.
 The CDC recommends storing 1 gallon of water per day per person for a 3-day supply.

-However, I would recommend storing 4-gallons per person per day instead.
+However, I would recommend storing 4 gallons per person per day instead to cover hydration, cooking, some personal hygiene, and limited laundry.
 Don’t forget to include water for your pets.
 You will want to store enough water for at least 3-7 days.

 Related: How to Store Water for Drinking and Cooking